joaopauloschuler/neural-api/README.md

 | `TNNet.AddChannelMovingNorm` | 1D, 2D, or 3D               | Possible replacement for batch normalization, applied per channel.                                   |

 ### Non Trainable and per Sample Normalization Layers
+Normalization layers (`TNNetLayerMaxNormalization`, `TNNetLayerStdNormalization`, `TNNetLocalResponseNorm2D`, `TNNetLocalResponseNormDepth`) help stabilize training and can improve model performance by managing the scale and distribution of activations.
+They are particularly useful in deep networks where the scale of values can change dramatically between layers.

+`TNNetLayerMaxNormalization` normalizes based on the maximum value, while `TNNetLayerStdNormalization` uses standard deviation.
+These are particularly useful when you want to normalize the activations within a specific range or distribution without learning any parameters.
+They can be applied to various network architectures and are especially helpful when dealing with varying scales of input features.

+`TNNetLocalResponseNorm2D` and `TNNetLocalResponseNormDepth` implement types of local Response Normalization (LRN).
+LRN is inspired by lateral inhibition in real neurons.
+It's particularly useful in Convolutional Neural Networks (CNNs) for image processing tasks.
+You may use it in scenarios where you want to create competition amongst neuron outputs in the same layer.

+`TNNetLocalResponseNorm2D` is applied across nearby kernel maps at the same spatial position, while `TNNetLocalResponseNormDepth` normalizes across the depth dimension.
+These layers can help in increasing the generalization capability of the model, reducing the chances of overfitting and enhancing the model's ability to detect high-frequency features with a big response.

+Random layers (`TNNetRandomMulAdd`, `TNNetChannelRandomMulAdd`) serve as powerful regularization techniques, helping to prevent overfitting and improve the model's ability to generalize.
+They can be especially beneficial when working with limited datasets or when you want your model to be robust to small variations in input.

 | Layer Name                  | Input/Output Dimensions     | Description                                                                                           |
 |-----------------------------|-----------------------------|-------------------------------------------------------------------------------------------------------|
 | `TNNetLayerMaxNormalization` | 1D, 2D, or 3D               | Non-trainable max normalization per layer.                                                           |